 Rebels met in taverns, airing their grievances and cementing their organizational ties.
 Bars served not only as meeting places but also post offices and courthouses.
-Even the supposedly strict Puritans legally required that each town had a heated tavern next to the unheated churches where congregations attended “all-day” service since they broke for meals next door.
+Even the strict Puritans legally required that each town have a heated tavern next to the unheated churches where congregations attended “all-day” service since they broke for meals next door.
 Four important rebel taverns were the Raleigh in Williamsburg, Virginia, Fraunces in New York City, Green Dragon in Boston, and Tun in Philadelphia, that doubled as a Masonic Lodge and is where the Marines formed in 1775.
 Boston’s famous branch of the Sons of Liberty met in the basement of the Green Dragon, the “Headquarters of the Revolution.”
 As a saying went, over brew a revolution grew.

 Some of the colonists’ complaints were longstanding, predating the post-French & Indian War taxes.
 Everyone, regardless of their faith, had to pay tithes to the established Church of England formed when Henry VIII broke with the Catholic Vatican in 1534.
 In America, the Church of England was usually known as the Anglican Church.
 While laws allowing for the mild torture of non-Anglicans in nine of the colonies went mostly unenforced, the tax aggravated colonials who prided themselves on their relative religious freedom in relation to Europeans.
 As we saw in earlier chapters, some had even migrated for that very reason.
-While there were numerous non-Christians and Anglicans in the rebel camp, a pattern emerged of dissenters from the established church agitating for more freedom while Anglicans tended, by and large, to appreciate the benefits of being in the British Empire.
+A pattern emerged of dissenters from the established church agitating for more freedom while Anglicans tended, by and large, to appreciate the benefits of being in the British Empire.
 These Anglicans were much more likely to remain Loyalists to Britain once musket balls flew in 1775.
 Non-Anglican ministers like Jonathan Mayhew and John Witherspoon, in turn, could fire up their congregations, leading British politicians to blame bad relations on the “Presbyterian Revolution.”
 In the House of Commons, Horace Walpole bemoaned that “Cousin America has run off with the Presbyterian parson (Witherspoon), and that is the end of it.”
-The Great Awakening, especially, primed a generation of colonial American Protestants for rebellion against authority, as had the Calvinists’ and Quakers’ break from the established church.
+The Great Awakening primed a generation of colonial American Protestants for rebellion against authority, as had the Calvinists’ and Quakers’ break from the established church.
 Historian Christine Heyrman called the First Great Awakening a “dress rehearsal” for the Revolution.
 The artist that created this silk needlework below depicted the Biblical figure of Absalom suffering under the rule of his father, King David, symbolized by King George III.
 The king on the left is playing his harp, oblivious to the anguish of his children (the colonists), while the figure executing Absalom, Joab, is dressed as a Redcoat.

 Two years before the Gaspée Incident and Pine Tree Riot, in 1770, Lobster-Backs in Boston caused an uproar when they fired their muskets into an angry crowd.
 Ten days earlier, a British customs officer named Ebenezer Richardson shot dead an eleven-year-old German immigrant named Christopher Seider, which had the whole city in an angry mood.
 Seider was part of a mob throwing rocks at Richardson’s windows.
 Similar to American experiences later in Vietnam, Iraq, and Afghanistan, the British found that occupying forces, even those with instructions to treat civilians well, tend to wear out their welcome because of these inevitable conflicts.
 According to legend, shortly after Seider’s death, a cable-maker asked a Redcoat if he was looking for work and when he replied yes the man retorted, “Wee then, go and clean my shit house [outhouse].”